 It's all about you

-You will get an experienced mountain guide who aims to provide:
+You will get experienced mountain guides who aims to provide:

 An inclusive and encouraging atmosphere.
-I am LGBT+ and BAME friendly.
+We are LGBT+ and BAME friendly.

 Quality courses that will equip you with tools and confidence to become a more independent hill walker, climber and mountaineer